q3769/conseq4j/README.md

     }
     ...
 ```
-As it turned out, in Setup 2, the shopper actually received a size Large instead of the Medium that s/he so painstakingly settled on, and got very mad at you.
+As it turned out, with Setup 2, the shopper actually received a t-shirt of size Large instead of the Medium that s/he so painstakingly settled on (got real mad and knocked over your beer).
 Can you guess why that happened?

 So what then?
 Going back to Setup 1?
-Well, you could use a "conseq" instead, as in Setup 3...
+Well... you could use a "conseq" instead, as in Setup 3:
 ### Setup 3
 ```
 public class MessageConsumer {